 Find out if the HOA is hiring a gardener to maintain the community’s common areas like parks and playgrounds.
 And if so, find out how often these services are being performed, and evaluate whether or not they’re indispensable.
 Although it’s the HOA’s responsibility to maintain the neighborhood’s curb appeal, it shouldn’t come at the cost of exorbitant membership dues.

 #2 Find out how much the HOA pays for property management fees

-If the HOA has hired a property management firm, find out how much they’re paying them.
+If the HOA has hired a multi family property management firm, find out how much they’re paying them.
 In multi-unit developments, it’s not uncommon for HOAs to hire a property management company to help with day-to-day tasks like collecting rent, repairing units, and so on.

 While hiring a property manager can be advantageous, the HOA should also advocate affordable fees.
 If the current firm can’t come to a compromise, the HOA should look into working with another South Florida property management firm.